Home

 OP-ED: I’ve got the latest “Mirotic” milestone under my skin

 The impact TVXQ! had on K-Pop will never be truly erased.
-However, that won’t stop their company from trying.
+That won’t stop their company from trying.

 On February 25, the legendary TVXQ! track “Mirotic” became the group’s first music video to surpass one hundred million views on YouTube.
 However, it’s a complicated milestone.